bsplku/fingerprintFCdnn/README.md

 ## results_example/
 This directory contains example results. \
-Similarly, the main code will store the corresponding results in an automatically created './results' directory.
+Similarly, the main code will store the corresponding results in an automatically created folder under the './results' directory.

 <br/><br/>